Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Changelog
+### v6.0.0
+- Updated the "Edit MagiskHide props" feature to include all the sensitive prop values that MagiskHide changed, up to and including Magisk v23.
+All props will now be set by default.
+See the documentation for details.
+- Alter the permissions for SELinux files if SELinux is permissive (was included in MagiskHide up to Magisk v23).
+- Reenabled "Force BASIC key attestation", since Google seems to have changed things around again.
+See the documentation for details.
+- Fix reboot function in post-fs-data.sh.
+- Various small fixes.
+- Added fingerprints for Google Pixel 5a and Motorola Moto Z3 Play.
+List updated to v132.

 ### v5.4.1
 - Changed internet connection test to use Github rather than Google, for users that do not have access to Google in their countries.
 - Fixed a bug where prop values containing equal signs would be truncated.